NexPlayer/Unity-SDK/advanced/closed-captions.md

 - **public int endTime:** End time in milliseconds when the caption stops being shown.
 - **public string encodingType:** Caption encoding type (utf-8, utf-16, utf-16BE, euc-kr, etc..).
 - **public NexPlayer_Caption_Type captionType:** The caption type, a helper enum for utilities.
-- **public struct NexPlayerCaptionStream:** Struct to store one audio track’s information.
+- **public struct NexPlayerCaptionStream:** Struct to store one audio track's information.
 It contains:
 - **public int id:** ID of the closed caption track (ID Tag in The Manifest).
 - **public string name:** Name of the closed caption track if available (NAME Tag in The Manifest).
 - **public string language:** Language of the closed caption track if available  (LANGUAGE Tag in The Manifest).